mdn/content/files/en-us/web/css/text-wrap/index.md

 The `pretty` value can have a negative effect on performance and should be only used for longer blocks of text when layout is favorable over speed.

-The `stable` value should be used on content that is [`contenteditable`](/en-US/docs/Web/HTML/Global_attributes/contenteditable) attribute.
+The `stable` value should be used on content that is [`contenteditable`](/en-US/docs/Web/HTML/Global_attributes/contenteditable).
 This ensures that the previous lines remain stable when users edit the content.

 ## Formal definition